Bakonyújvár / Bakonybél

 There had been residential buildings around the courtyard, attached to the castle walls.
 We can find a large amount of stone and mortar debris on the southern edge of the outer castle.
 Also, we can just guess the location of some of the buildings from the shape of the terrain.

 The section of the Bronz Age ramparts over Somhegypuszta is called the Podmaniczky road, because according to oral tradition, the infamous lords of Bakonyújvár rode on it between their castles, turning their horseshoes on their horses backward so that no one knew exactly where they were going.
-These ramparts of the inner castle can be easily followed, the walls running under our feet can be seen.
+These ramparts of the inner castle can be easily followed, and the walls running under our feet can be seen.

 If you like my writings, please feel free to support me with a coffee here: